lc-soft/LCUI/.github/CONTRIBUTING.md

 - All features or bug fixes **must be tested** by one or more specs (unit-tests).
 - All public API methods **must be documented**.
 (Details TBC).
 - Follow the existing code style.
+You have the following two ways to format the code:
+  - Use [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to format the changed files: `clang-format --style=file [src/????.c]`.
+  - Install the [NodeJS](https://nodejs.org/en/) Environment and run `npm install`, which will add a git hook to format the changed code, and it will run before you run `git commit`.

 ## Commit Message Guidelines